You will have seen and heard government advice on coronavirus

 Due to Covid-19 our Home Moves Team have been working in a different way.
 We are letting homes following government guidelines which our team will talk through with you if you are moving home.

-We will meet you at the home you have been offered and you will be able to have a look around, following covid secure guidelines, and ask us any questions about your potential new home.
-Before we meet you, we will contact you so that you are aware of any covid secure restrictions we may need to put in place to keep you and our team members safe.
+We’ll meet you at the home you have been offered and you’ll be able to have a look around, following covid secure guidelines, and ask us any questions about your potential new home.
+Before we meet you, we’ll contact you so that you’re aware of any covid secure restrictions we may need to put in place to keep you and our team members safe.

 Once your new home is ready to move in to, we can email your tenancy agreement or we can meet you again in person to finalise things.
 The good news is that this new way of working shouldn’t extend the time you have to wait to move into your new home.